GameServerManagers/LinuxGSM-Docs/game-servers/trackmania-forever.md

 ## Source

-More Information about Serverhosting can be aquired on https://server.xaseco.org/ More Information about Server configuration can be aquired on https://web.archive.org/web/20221208093059/https://www.tm-forum.com/viewtopic.php?t=14203 and https://www.gamers.org/tmf/docs/readme_dedicated.html
+More Information about Serverhosting can be aquired on https://server.xaseco.org/ More Information about Server configuration can be aquired on https://web.archive.org/web/20221208093059/https://www.tm-forum.com/viewtopic.php?t=14203 and https://www.gamers.org/tmf/docs/readme_dedicated.html and https://web.archive.org/web/20150318151253/https://wiki.maniaplanet.com/en/Dedicated_servers

 ## Game Modes